-Employees located in the NSCS Office may contribute accrued vacation leave, compensatory time, or one (1) day of accrued sick leave per calendar year to benefit another employee in the NSCS Office under the same terms and conditions listed above.
+Employees located in the NSCS Office may contribute accrued vacation leave, compensatory time, or accrued sick leave to benefit another employee in the NSCS Office under the same terms and conditions listed above.

 Family and Medical Leave

 Eligibility.
 Employees with one (1) year service and who have worked at least one thousand two hundred fifty (1,250) hours during the previous twelve (12) month period will be entitled to take up to twelve (12) work weeks of unpaid family leave during any twelve (12) month period for reasons related to family and medical needs.
 Eligible employees, male or female, may use family and medical leave: